lanl-campaign-ngp/c2-earlyproto/README.md

 # Software requirements

 Compiling C2 currently requires g++, cmake, and make.
-The included FastBit benchmark additionally requires an installation of FastBit.
+The included FastBit benchmark requires an installation of FastBit.
 On Ubuntu, one may use the following commands to prepare the programming environment for C2.
 To build and install FastBit, see our companion codebase [c2-fastbit](https://github.com/lanl-future-campaign/c2-fastbit).
+When configuring FastBit, make sure to set `BUILD_SHARED_LIBS` to `OFF` so that a `libfastbit.a` is built instead of a `libfastbit.so`.
+We will configure C2 to statically link with this `libfastbit.a`.

 ```bash
 sudo apt-get install g++ make cmake cmake-curses-gui